“5. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 As needed or invited, they attend elders quorum meetings and quorum presidency meetings.
 On occasion, the quorum presidency may invite the high councilor to accompany them as they minister to ward members.

-As invited or assigned, high councilors attend bishopric and ward council meetings.
+When invited or assigned, high councilors attend bishopric and ward council meetings.

 The stake presidency may assign high councilors to instruct the following people in their responsibilities for temple and family history work and missionary work: